jahidulhasanzahid/jahidulhasanzahid/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a ...
 Web Developer
 - 💬 Ask me about ...
-Anything something awesome!
+Anything awesome!
 - 📫 How to reach me: ... please check ( www.jahidul.info )
 - ⚡ Fun fact: ... 😜